 State law requires that all property subject to local taxation be assessed at 70% of fair market value.
 Real Estate assessments represent 70% of your property’s fair market value as of October 1, 2013, the date of the last completed revaluation.

 What is the Grand List?

-What is revaluation?
+What is Revaluation?

 The primary purpose of a revaluation is to eliminate any assessment inequities that may have developed since the implementation of a previous revaluation.
 This is accomplished by updating the assessments of real property to reflect their fair market values as of October first of the revaluation year.
 Upon the implementation of a revaluation, there is a balancing of a town’s real property tax burden among its taxpayers.
 State statute requires that all real property be revalued once every five years.
 The primary purpose of a revaluation is to provide the Town and its taxpayers with a fair and equitable distribution of the tax burden.
-The next revaluation is for the 2018 Grand List.

 What if I Disagree With my Property Assessment?

 You may file an application with the Board of Assessment Appeals, which meets annually in March to hear appeals.
 Motor vehicle assessment appeals will be heard in September 17, 2018 at 7pm.
 Please call the Assessor’s Office to make an appointment @ 860-487-3122.